TMJ Ankylosis

 The symptoms of temporomandibular joint ankylosis may vary from person to person.
 Some of the common symptoms are:

-• Pain and discomfort in the jaw joint
+• Pain or discomfort in the jaw joint

 • Difficulty in opening or closing the mouth